camenergydatalab/smap-coding-challenge/README.md

 * Django 1.11

 To work on the challenge, please fork this repository or download it.
 After you have finished, you can send us a link to the fork or simply zip the repository and email it to us.

+### The Frontend Challenge
+The frontend challenge is in the project folder `frontend`.
+To be able to use apis you have to setup the dev environment:
+* Create the dev environment with `virualenv venv`.
+* Activate environment: `source venv/bin/activate`.
+* Install requirements: `pip install -r requirements.txt`.

+After setup, move to frontend project (`cd frontend`) and run web server with `python manage.py runserver`.
+If you visit the browser at `http://localhost:8000` you will have to see a page with title **Frontend challenge.**

+For the purpose of challenge, we prepared several apis you should use:
+* `api/consumers` will return the list of all consumers;
+* `api/consumers/<low|high|extra_high>` will return consumers of certaint type (low voltage, high voltage, extra high voltage);
+* `api/consumer/<consumer_id>` will return a particular consumer (GET) or delete (DELETE) a consumer;
+* `api/consumer` with POST request will create a new consumer;
+* `api/monthly_statistics/<consumer_id>` will return a monthly statistics of a particular consumer with consumption, total_bill and total_cost data points.
+If you specify year param as: `api/monthly_statistics/<consumer_id>?year=2017` the api returns filtered results by year.
+There are only 2016 and 2017 available.
+*

+#### Objectives
+The basic template files are in `frontend/app/templates/`.
+There is a `base.html` file which serves as a base template and `index.html` file, which is served as and index file.
+You can put static files in `frontend/app/static` folder.
+You can see how to include it in the django templates in `frontend/app/templates/base.html`.

+* Create a reusable Vue component for displaying a list of consumers and filtering by consumer types.
+There should be an option of deleting and adding a consumer.
+* Create a reusable Vue component for displaying a particular consumer, which includes a chart of Monthly Statistics data (consumption, total bill, total cost and calculated profit per month).
+This component should also implement filtering of the consumer data by year.
+* We are happy to see modern JS bundlers such as webpack or browserify.
+* The site should be cross browser compatible and mobile ready.
+You can use any css framework you want.
+* BONUS: frontend tests.

 ### Questions?